ruhoh/ruhoh.com/usage.md

 Not implemented yet!

-A templating mechanism for embedding a Gist as well embedding blocks of code specified in a remote file.
+A templating mechanism for embedding a Gist as well as embedding blocks of code specified in a remote file.
 This will work similar to partials but be optimized for code.